Trade Show Pests: How to Ditch Them and Get to Selling

 - Make 'Em Wait.
 Think about offering a freebie that you send after the show.
 Like with making them earn your giveaway, this delays the instant gratification of grabbing the goods.
 As well, it gives you a great follow-up opportunity for those show visitors that are truly qualified.

 - Prep Booth Personnel to Weed Out, Not Give Out.
 Booth personnel, especially if sales is not their main job or they haven't been trained properly, fall into the habit of giving a freebie to everyone that wanders in the booth.
 They feel that giving out all the giveaways that were shipped to the booth is doing the right thing and getting the word out.
 Train your booth personnel to qualify, qualify, qualify!
 Preparing a script or list of questions to quickly qualify booth visitors will help.
 If the visitor qualifies and provides complete follow-up information, he's eligible to receive a giveaway.
 If not, train booth personnel to politely send the thieves on their way.
-Click here to learn more about the downsides of dumping and hoarding promo at shows.

 - Don't Put a Table in Front of the Booth.
 Not only does a table in the front of a booth discourage interaction with valuable show visitors, it makes promotional product theft a crime of opportunity.
 If you have a stash of giveaways just sitting on the edge of your table, what's to stop a tradeshow thief from grabbing a bunch and stuffing them in a bag?
 If you use a table, place it at the back of the booth with your booth personnel stationed in front of it.
 Similarly, don't place giveaways in a bin at the front of your display.
 Too easy for a thief to grab and go.